gar1t/gage-save/tests/samples-gagefiles.md

     writeable-deps.json is a valid Gage file
     <0>

-## Missing config binding target
+## Missing config binding path

-When specifying a binding, `target` or `include` is required.
+When specifying a binding, `path` or `include` is required.

     >>> run("gage check empty-config.json")  # +wildcard
     ERROR: empty-config.json has problems
     Properties ['train'] are invalid
     Properties ['config'] are invalid
     ...
-    The object is missing required properties ['target'] The object is missing required properties ['include'] ...
+    The object is missing required properties ['path'] The object is missing required properties ['include'] ...
     <1>